James White (running back): 2018 season

 In 2018, White was named a team captain for the first time in his career.
-In the season opener against the Houston Texans, White rushed five times for 18 yards and caught four passes for 38 yards and a touchdown as the Patriots won by a score of 27–20.
-In Week 4, against the Miami Dolphins, he rushed for 44 yards and a touchdown while also catching eight receptions for 68 yards and a touchdown in the 38–7 victory.
-In Week 5, he tied his career-high with 10 receptions for 77 yards and a touchdown in a 38–24 victory over the Indianapolis Colts.
-Two weeks later in a 38–31 road victory against the Chicago Bears, White rushed for 40 yards and caught eight passes for 57 yards and two touchdowns.
-During Week 9 against the Green Bay Packers, White finished with 31 rushing yards on 12 carries for two touchdowns and caught six passes for 72 yards.
-After a Week 11 bye, White rushed for a career-high 73 yards in a 27–13 road victory against the Jets.
+During the season opener against the Houston Texans, White rushed five times for 18 yards and caught four passes for 38 yards and a touchdown in the 27–20 victory.
+Three weeks later against the Miami Dolphins, he rushed for 44 yards and a touchdown while also catching eight receptions for 68 yards and a touchdown in the 38–7 victory.
+In the next game against the Indianapolis Colts, White tied his career-high with 10 receptions for 77 yards and a touchdown during the 38–24 victory.

+During a Week 7 38–31 road victory over the Chicago Bears, White rushed for 40 yards and caught eight passes for 57 yards and two touchdowns.
+Two weeks later against the Green Bay Packers on Sunday Night Football, he had 12 carries for 31 yards and six receptions for 72 yards in the 31–17 victory.
+Following a Week 11 bye, White rushed for a career-high 73 yards during a 27–13 road victory over the Jets.

-White finished the regular season setting career-highs in rushing yards with 425, rushing touchdowns with five, receptions with 87, receiving yards with 751, and receiving touchdowns with seven.
+White finished the regular season setting career-highs in rushing yards with 425, rushing touchdowns with five, receptions with 87, receiving yards with 751, and receiving touchdowns with seven in 16 games and three starts.

-In the AFC Divisional Round against the Los Angeles Chargers, White tied the all-time single-game playoff receptions record with 15.
-He finished the game with 97 receiving yards.
-In the AFC Championship Game, the Patriots went on the road to face the Chiefs.
-In that game, White had six carries for 23 yards and four receptions for 49 yards, including a 30-yard reception, his team's longest of the game, as the Patriots defeated the Chiefs 37–31 in overtime to reach Super Bowl LIII.
-During the Super Bowl, which was played on White's 27th birthday, rookie Sony Michel took over most of the rushing duties, leaving White in a limited role as the Patriots defeated the Los Angeles Rams by a score of 13–3.
+In the Divisional Round against the Los Angeles Chargers, White tied the all-time single-game playoff receptions record with 15 and finished the 41–28 victory with 97 receiving yards.
+During the AFC Championship Game, the Patriots went on the road to face the Chiefs.
+White had six carries for 23 yards and four receptions for 49 yards, including a 30-yard reception, his team's longest of the game, as the Patriots defeated the Chiefs 37–31 on the road in overtime to reach Super Bowl LIII.
+In the Super Bowl, which was played on White's 27th birthday, rookie Sony Michel took over most of the rushing duties, leaving White in a limited role as the Patriots defeated the Los Angeles Rams by a score of 13–3.
 He finished the Super Bowl with four rushing yards and five receiving yards.